Our role in the telecommunications sector

 We provide:

-• policy advice on regulation of the ICT sector, and the social, cultural, environmental and economic impacts of new technology
+• policy advice on regulation of the telecommunications sector, and the social, cultural, environmental and economic impacts of new technology

-• advice to the the Minister for the Digital Economy and Communications on the recommendations made by the Telecommunications Commissioner
+• advice to the Minister for Media and Communications on the recommendations made by the Telecommunications Commissioner

 • policy and technical planning advice on the allocation of the radio and broadcasting spectrums, and issues related to commercial broadcasting.